-Speakers included: John F. Clark, President and Chief Executive Officer, The National Center for Missing and Exploited Children; and Cindy McCain, Human Trafficking Advisory Council Chair, The McCain Institute.
+Speakers included: John F. Clark, President, and Chief Executive Officer, The National Center for Missing and Exploited Children; and Cindy McCain, Human Trafficking Advisory Council Chair, The McCain Institute.

 Mrs. McCain talked about the first time she heard the phrase “dark web” – it was during a conversation with Ashton Kutcher about THORN Technology, an innovative technology partnership that is combatting trafficking online.
-Mr. Clark emphasized the importance of utilizing these critical partnerships with tech companies to fight trafficking.
-This is one of the many organizations across the United States working to raise awareness and educate people about human trafficking particularly domestic minor sex trafficking.
+Mr. Clark emphasized the importance of utilizing these critical partnerships with tech companies to fight traffic.
+This is one of the many organizations across the United States working to raise awareness and educate people about human trafficking, particularly domestic minor sex trafficking.
 Mr. Clark stressed the importance of education and awareness in combating and ultimately eradicating human trafficking.

 Kay Chernush of ArtWorks for Freedom presented “Bought & Sold: Voices of Human Trafficking.”
 The series speaks to the experiences and suffering of the hundreds of thousands of men, women and children affected by trafficking.

 Panel II: Human Trafficking Conversation Series

 The second panel, the sixth Human Trafficking Conversation Series, “More Than Our Stories: A Conversation on the Importance of Survivor Leadership,” shed light on the critical role survivors play in combatting human trafficking and highlighted survivor successes and empowerment over injustice.